I just want to say

 Category Archives: Das Gehirn

-Welcome to the 2021 metamorphosism.com International St. Valentine’s Day Limerick Contest.
+Welcome to the 2022 metamorphosism.com International St. Valentine’s Day Limerick Contest.

-As every year, please leave your entries in the comments to this post.
+Like always, please leave your entries in the comments to this post.

 Enter as often as you like.

 This year’s themes:

 (Also check further down the rules for newer and/or more specific prompts/themes)

 plus bonus themes to be added as the contest progresses

 All participants are required to consult the combined FAQ/rules below BECAUSE THEY CHANGE WHILE THE CONTEST IS GOING ON.

 Like every year.